JavaScriptJacksn/opinionated-news-social-media/README.md

 ### Agile changes made in development

 I found myself spending too much time on the front-end development at the beginning of the project before even starting the database back-end.
-I realised this was a mis-prioritisation  of my agile sprints and decided to focus on feature user stories and come back to the front end at the end of the project.
+I realised this was a mis-prioritisation  of my agile sprints and decided to focus on feature user stories and come back to the front-end at the end of the project.

 In the image of the kanban board below, you can see that the previously mentioned post search functionality was left as a future feature to implement.
 It was also initially part of the wireframe above, but was de-prioritised during development.